 An example of a threat of action that cannot legally be taken may be the following: A debt collector sends a demand letter.
 In the demand letter, it states that it will seize your social security benefit payment.
 Social security benefit payments are exempt under Connecticut law from creditor attachment (the exclusion is that under certain circumstances the IRS can seize some or part of the social security benefit payment).
 This is a violation of 15 U. S. C. §1692 e (5).

 The Woods Law Firm, LLC has sued debt collectors in Connecticut for violating 15 U. S. C. §1692 e (5).
-We offer a free consultation and advance all court filing fees for FDCPA actions.
+We advance all court filing fees for FDCPA actions.
 You may be eligible to receive up to $1,000 in statutory damages for a debt collector's violations of the FDCPA.
 Contact us today at (866) 790-5970 to learn more about your rights under federal law if you are the subject of debt collector harassment!